118 118 (UK): Information services

 118 118 is primarily seen as a directory enquiries service, but provides a wider range of options, not only providing numbers to users but also train times, cinema listings and directions.

 In 2016, 118 118 launched a subscription service app which costs £2.48 a month for unlimited calls to the number, or £4.98 a month for unlimited calls and connections.

-Calls to 118 118 cost £2.43 per minute (a minimum 60 second charge applies) inc VAT, plus your telephone company‘s network access charge. plus the access charge set by the caller's landline or mobile phone provider.
+Calls to 118 118 cost £2.43 per minute (a minimum 60 second charge applies) including VAT, plus the access charge set by the caller's landline or mobile phone provider.

 In May 2008, 118 118 introduced a service whereby customers can ask any question they want.

 Ofcom regulations and pricing

 New Ofcom regulations came into force on 1 July 2015, making all call charges to 118 numbers more transparent, consisting of an access charge and a service charge.
 118 118 increased their prices on 1 March 2016 and on 1 May 2017.

 The access charge is set by the caller's landline or mobile provider.
 It is set at the same rate as for calls to 084, 087 and 09 numbers.
-Including VAT, it varies between 2p and 13p per minute from landlines or between 5p and 55p per minute from mobiles.
+Including VAT, it varies between 2p and 27p per minute from landlines or between 4p and 89p per minute from mobiles.

-The service charge is £2.50 per call plus 75p per minute including VAT.
+The service charge for calls to 118 118 is £2.50 per call plus 75p per minute including VAT.

 Any question SMS services

 In December 2008, The Number UK Ltd, purchased Texperts, which had operated in the UK since 2003.
 The service offered answers to questions on any topic sent via SMS text message by text message, for a charge of £3.50.
+Texperts was later renamed Kgb Answers and is now defunct.

 Financial services

-The company's lending business 118118Money, a subsidiary of kgb, launched as an online service in September 2013.
+The company's lending business 118 118 Money, a subsidiary of kgb, launched as an online service in September 2013.
 The company states they are able to extend the availability of unsecured personal loans to people who may otherwise find it difficult to borrow.